aarnaaa/Energy-Consumption-Pattern-Analysis-using-PCA-and-K-Means/docs/COMPLETE_PROJECT_EXPLANATION.md

    deliberately excluded from the clustering question.
 2. **How many latent groups are there?** This is the honest crux of the project.
 Internal indices cannot know the true number of groups.
-The pipeline therefore uses a pre-registered composite rule (section 11) and — because the training data is synthetic — checks that rule against the hidden ground truth (section 13).
+The pipeline therefore uses a pre-registered composite rule (section 11) and, because the training data is synthetic, checks that rule against the hidden ground truth (section 13).
 3. **Do the groups persist?** A segmentation is only useful if it describes a property of the consumer rather than of the month or the season.
 The